microsoft/ebpf-for-windows/.internal/vm-extension/VmExtensionSpecs.md

   -Size $vmSize `
   -ImageReferenceId $imageReference

+# OR...

+# Create the VM through indirect reference to the image (from the first record of the 'Get-AzVMImage' query)
 $imageReference = Get-AzVMImage -Location $location -PublisherName $imagePublisher -Offer $imageOffer -Skus $imageSku -Version $imageVersion
 New-AzVM `
   -Name $vmName `